AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-governed-rag-data-products.md

 3. **SQL query log:** For structured queries routed to the semantic layer, generated SQL and warehouse execution plan are logged alongside the natural language question.
 4. **LLM trace:** MLflow tracing captures the full prompt, context, and response for each generation.

-This four-layer audit trail satisfies most enterprise audit requirements—far more complete than what an ungoverned RAG system can provide.
+This four-layer audit trail satisfies most enterprise audit requirements, far more complete than what an ungoverned RAG system can provide.

 ---